 This article first appeared in the Christian Research Journal, volume 27, number 1 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information about Christian Research Journal go to: http://www.equip.org

 A crucial key to understanding the Islamic worldview lies in understanding the importance of the hadith (the traditions of Muhammad) to Muslims.
 Only the Qur’an is a higher authority than the hadith for Muslims.
 There are literally hundreds of thousands of records of the words and deeds of Muhammad, but unlike the New Testament the hadith were recorded over a two-hundred-year period after Muhammad’s death, and not by eyewitnesses or friends of eyewitnesses as we have with the Gospel accounts of the life and teachings of Christ.
 The first authoritative collection of the hadith was compiled by al-Bukhari, who died in AD 870, which was 238 years after Muhammad’s death.
 Despite the questions concerning the reliability of the hadith, Christians can use the hadith, along with the Qur’an, as a bridge for sharing their faith with Muslims.
 The Qur’an, in fact, affirms three truths that Christians can use while sharing the Gospel: First, God’s words and revelations cannot be altered.
 Second, previous revelations were given to the Jews and the Christians: the Taurat (Torah), the Zabur (Psalms), and the Injil (Gospel).
 Third, these three revelations were still present with the Jews and the Christians during Muhammad’s lifetime.
 The hadith also affirms this third fact.
 If the Judeo-Christian Scriptures were present (and uncorrupted) during Muhammad’s day, then we can encourage Muslims, based on the authority of both the Qur’an and the hadith, to read the Bible and see for themselves what these previous revelations say about God and about Jesus’ claims.